-In the report preparation phase, the possible report contents were evaluated and defined by a working group (cf. Methodology).
+In the report preparation phase, the possible report contents were evaluated and defined by the working group (cf. Methodology).

 The diagram below shows all GRI topics and the assessment of their importance for our company by the working group.
 The present report covers all aspects that were classified as "important" (significance high) from an internal or external perspective.
 These are coloured light blue in the diagram and in the table.

-Our sixth report, financial year 2019, covers all companies of Amstein + Walthert Holding AG (see introduction).
-The contents of the report for 2015 - 2019 are directly comparable and cover the same topics.
+Our eighth report, fiscal year 2021, covers all companies of Amstein + Walthert Holding AG (see introduction).
+The report contents from 2015 - 2021 are comparable with each other and cover the same topics.